-192 et al (2007), we decreased 0-10 mm events (n=406) by 2% per °C increase.
-We increased 10-20 193 mm events (n=99) by 5%, 20-50 mm events (n=53) by 6%, and >50 mm events (n=1) by 7% per 194 °C increase.
-These changes maintained mean annual precipitation constant and increased the 0 1 195 standard deviation and mean event size (Table S1).
-For this region, global circulation models 2 3 4 196 predict precipitation amount to decrease 2% per °C increase in atmospheric temperature (Pierce 4 5 6 197 et al 2013).
-To simulate a decrease in mean precipitation for RCPs, we reduced the size of all 7 8 198 precipitation events accordingly.
-We used regression analysis to determine the relationships 9 0 1 199 between playa groundwater recharge (mm/yr.) and modeled runon ( $m^3/yr$ .), as well as the playa 2 3 200 runon (m /event) and precipitation event size (mm/event).
-We used the rainfall-runon and runon- 4 5 201 recharge regression models to calculate how changes in both precipitation variability and mean o 7 8 202 precipitation amount affect recharge underneath playas.
-9 0 203 1 2 3 204 3.
-Results 4 5 205 3.1 Playa groundwater recharge rates 6 7 206 Our empirical estimates of recharge showed evidence of groundwater recharge in the 8 9 0 207 unsaturated zone beneath playas (Fig. 1) (Table S2 & Fig. S2).
-We estimated groundwater 1 2 208 recharge occurring beneath 100% of the sampled playas (Fig. 1).
-The average recharge of playas 3 4 5 209 was 6 mm/yr., which was 2% of the annual rainfall for the study area.
-Recharge beneath playas 6 7 210 ranged from 0.10-28 mm/yr., and 65% of the playas sampled had recharge rates below 5 mm/yr.
-8 9 211 (Fig. 1).
-Recharge rates higher than 15 mm/yr. occurred only in 15% of playas (Fig. 1).
-0 1 2 3 4 5 5 7 5 9 10
+After modeling runon from recent-past precipitation events, we independently evaluated the effect of increased precipitation variability and decreased mean annual precipitation.
+We used predictions of both precipitation variability and amount from three different CMIP5 representative concentration pathways (RCPs) (Wuebbles et al 2014).
+We manipulated the 560 rainfall events from our historical 20 year record and generated a new 560 event series for RCP 4.5, RCP 6.0, and RCP 8.5 scenarios.
+We chose a range of emission scenarios to document the largest potential effects on rainfall-runoff-recharge rates.
+Using modeled relationships from Sun et al (2007), we decreased 0-10 mm events (n = 406) by 2% per °C increase.
+We increased 10-20 mm events (n=99) by 5%, 20-50 mm events (n = 53) by 6%, and >50 mm events (n=1) by 7% per °C increase.
+These changes maintained mean annual precipitation constant and increased the standard deviation and mean event size (table S1).
+For this region, global circulation models predict precipitation amount to decrease 2% per °C increase in atmospheric temperature (Pierce et al 2013).
+To simulate a decrease in mean precipitation for RCPs, we reduced the size of all precipitation events accordingly.
+We used regression analysis to determine the relationships between playa groundwater recharge $(mm yr^{-1})$ and modeled runon $(m yr^{-3})$, as well as the playa runon (m event-3) and precipitation event size $(mm \text{ event}^{-1})$.
+We used the rainfall-runon and runon-recharge regression models to calculate how changes in both precipitation variability and mean precipitation amount affect recharge underneath playas.

+3. Results

+3.1.
+Playa groundwater recharge rates

+Our empirical estimates of recharge showed evidence of groundwater recharge in the unsaturated zone beneath playas (figure 1) (table S2 and figure S2).
+We estimated groundwater recharge occurring beneath 100% of the sampled playas (figure 1).
+The average recharge of playas was 6 mm yr-1, which was 2% of the annual rainfall for the study area.
+Recharge beneath playas